NicolasMurphy/appointment_tracker/README.md

 ## Project Overview

 Visit Tracker is a web application developed as a learning project.
-It demonstrates basic CRUD (Create, Read, Update, Delete) operations using PHP for backend and frontend, MySQL for database, and TypeScript for dynamic updates.
+It utilizes PHP for both the backend and frontend, MySQL for the database, and TypeScript for dynamic updates.

+Originally designed as a basic CRUD application, the application has evolved to include features like visit verification and exclusion of deletion to maintain data integrity.

-Originally designed as a microservice architecture, the project was refactored into a monolithic structure to provide a more tightly coupled and straightforward setup.
-Initially, the frontend was built with React and TypeScript, but it was later refactored to use PHP and vanilla TypeScript to gain experience with PHP server-side rendering and using vanilla TypeScript.
+The project was initially structured as a microservice architecture but was later refactored into a monolithic setup to provide a more tightly coupled and straightforward environment.
+The frontend, originally built with React and TypeScript, was refactored to use PHP and vanilla TypeScript, offering experience with PHP server-side rendering and vanilla TypeScript.

 The project features a Dockerized setup for easy and consistent development environments, with nodemon configured for hot reloading in TypeScript development.
 An included SQL script initializes the database with sample data.

-The application allows users to schedule, view, edit, and delete visits, providing a full-stack experience with a focus on learning and implementing best practices in both frontend and backend development.

 ## Technologies Used